StillPillWill/Ender3-2/JOURNAL.md

 <img src="photos/img_0471.jpg" width="500" alt="Underside of bed with supports">

-It was during this time I also added a second motor on the y-axis to help it move such a large bed, wiring them in series to regulate current.
+It was during this time that I also added a second motor on the y-axis to help it move such a large bed, wiring them in series to regulate current.
+This took so much longer than I would have thought, as the Ender 3 uses its own special wiring, so I was following the wrong diagrams for several hours.

-**Time spent this session: 10 hours**
+**Time spent this session: 14 hours**

 ---

 ## July 10–11: Firmware

 Now came another very difficult step: writing custom firmware.
-This took me several days to get the bed leveling working, but I finally figured it out.
+This took me forever to get the bed leveling working, as first off, 12x18 is a non-square probe arrangement and is bordering on the limits of the controller, and second, there were a lot of hidden things inside of the firmware that override the settings I put.
+I also have it probe the board concentricity, as that lets you catch errors early, as probing takes quite a while at this scale.
+But I finally figured it out.
 It uses a **12×18 probe point arrangement**.

 <img src="photos/img_0476.jpg" width="500" alt="Top-down view of printer on bed">